 Real insider’s wines, or more best-kept secrets, the Rieslings from Great Western are aromatic, flavoursome yet structured and spectacularly age-worthy wines that stand confidently alongside their more famous South Australian cousins.
 On the nose, there are lifted aromas of kaffir lime and honeysuckle with a background of red apple and musky spices.
 On the palate, there are intense lime flavours with a slippery mouthfeel and a fresh mineral finish.
 The Rieslings of Best’s have a proven ability to mature gracefully for 20 years or more.
 This example is no exception, and its youthful freshness is a good sign for its long life in the cellar.
 It will gather complex toasty aromas and flavours as the years pass.
 Enjoy with Moreton Bay bug ravioli.

-The Foudré Ferment Riesling is matured in a 2500L French oak “foudré”, or barrel, crafted by Marc Grenier of Burgundy.
-The Foudré Ferment is the successor to the EVT 51 Riesling, which we made to celebrate Viv Thomson’s 51st vintage.
-The Foudré Ferment is a full-flavoured Riesling with complex honeyed aromatics of lime blossoms, straw bales and lime cordial with hints of gingernut biscuits.
+Best’s Great Western Foudre Ferment Riesling is matured in two 2500L oak “foudres”, or barrels.
+The first French oak foudre arrived in 2011 and was crafted by Marc Grenier of Burgundy.
+The second arrived late in 2020 and was crafted by the famed Bouchard Cooperages in Schneckenleitner, Austria.
+The Foudre Ferment Riesling is the successor to the EVT 51 Riesling, which we made to celebrate Viv Thomson’s 51st vintage.
+The Foudre Ferment is a full-flavoured Riesling with complex honeyed aromatics of lime blossoms, straw bales and lime cordial with hints of gingernut biscuits.
 Lime and honey flavours dominate the palate with a fine lingering texture of lemon curd, lime pith and succulent acidity.
 It’s well-balanced with a touch of sweetness and a crisp acidity.
 It will continue to improve over the next 10 years.
-Try the 2020 vintage – there’s a reason James Halliday rated it 95 points.

-We make this Riesling from grapes sourced from Best’s House Block directly behind the winery.
+We make this Riesling, only in exceptional vintages, from grapes sourced from Best’s House Block directly behind the winery.
 Planted in 1978, this block typically produces highly aromatic and delicately flavoured wines.
 On the nose, enjoy lifted lemon and apple blossoms with hints of lavender.
 On the palate, citrus and luscious green apple flavours fill the mouth, followed by a slight sweetness, which is balanced by the steely acidity.
 There’s no current release of this Riesling – you’ll need to wait for the next spectacular vintage!